How to become a dentist

 Fourth-year students usually focus on coursework and clinical practices in the specialty area they plan to pursue.
 They also study previous courses in more depth.
 Most dental schools require students to complete a minimum of 2,000 hours of supervised clinical practice.

-Step 6 — Get a dental license
+Step 6 —Pass the NBDE and get a dental license

 The National Commission on Recognition of Dental Specialties and Certifying Boards recognizes 12 dental specialties: